Second Conjoint Meeting of RIKEN and ISM

-We are pleased to announce the First Conjoint Meeting between ISM and RIKEN, which will take place from October 8-9 in Tokyo, Japan.
-This conference aims to establish a dynamic platform for the exchange of ideas and innovations between East and West.
+We are pleased to announce the Second Conjoint Meeting between ISM and RIKEN, which will take place from September 24-25 in Tokyo, Japan.

 Confirmed Speakers